vaki-nakamura/nms-misctextfixes/README.md

 > Minotaur AI module description

-Both the Hardframe Body and the standalone AI module mention minotaur beign capable of "mining operations", where no such mechanics are present in the game.
+Both the Hardframe Body and the standalone AI module mention minotaur being capable of "mining activities", where no such mechanics are present in the game.
 This info was removed from descriptions.

 > New label for old derelict freighters